Ukeeyo/react-ez-bs-grid/README.md

 ```

 ## Model
+If you want to start using EZBSG, you'll want to ensure that your JSON model is shaped correctly.
+By parsing this model, EZBSG translates the JSON directly to a responsive bootstrap grid
-the model props should be shaped like the following JSON:
+#### the EZBSG component requires a model prop that is shaped like the following JSON:
 ```
 const exampleModel = {
 	rows: [/* array of row models */]
+	props: {
+		/* Props to be passed to the grid component */
 		style: { ... } /* standard react component props are supported */
 	}
+}
 ```
-Each row should be shaped like the following JSON:
+#### Each row should be shaped like the following JSON:
 ```
 const exampleRow = {
 	columns: [/* array of column models */]